 Former Yugoslav Republic of Macedonia (FYROM) is a candidate for EU membership.
 Until today, the course of approximation of the legislation has not reached the stage where provisions on distinction between EU and non-EU nationals are incorporated in laws.
 Until present, no clear plans or indications have been made on how this will be regulated.
-66
+A sign of planned developments in this direction is that special provisions have been inserted in the Law on Internal Affairs which regulate special rules with much eased procedures for short term and long term stay and residence in the country, for EU citizens.

 On provisions of relevance for non-discrimination, the Constitution sets a requirement of citizenship in order for a person to enjoy the protection of rights under the Constitution, including protection against discrimination.
-Stricter conditions also apply to residents without a Macedonian citizenship with regards to employment and acquiring social protection.
-67 In other areas including self-employment, access to training and membership in workers' organisations there is no legal inhibition and there are no reports of less favourable treatment.
+Stricter conditions also apply to residents without a Macedonian citizenship with regards to employment and acquiring social protection.68 In other areas including self-employment, access to training and membership in workers' organisations there is no legal inhibition and there are no reports of less favourable treatment.
 With regard to the Constitution, the approach implemented in practice gives opportunities for foreign citizens to participate in the social and economic life in the country.